swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 #### Detached tasks

-A *detached task* is an un-structured task that is independent of the context in which it is created, meaning that it does not inherit priority, task-local values, or the actor context.
+A *detached task* is an unstructured task that is independent of the context in which it is created, meaning that it does not inherit priority, task-local values, or the actor context.
 A new detached task can be created with the  `Task.detached` function:

 ```swift
 let dinnerHandle = Task.detached {